Stalruth/SableyeBot4/migration.md

 ## What's Changing?

-Starting on the 31st of August 2022, Sableye Bot will no longer be able to respond to Content Commands - from this date onwards Sableye Bot will only respond to Slash Commands.
+Starting on the 14th of August 2022, Sableye Bot will no longer be able to respond to Message Content Commands - from this date onwards Sableye Bot will only respond to Slash Commands.

 This means that the usage of the bot changes dramatically, however the new commands come with built-in help text to describe the function of each command.